Emirates Islamic CashBack Plus Credit Card Sharia-compliant

 Strengths

-Sharia-compliant structure for customers seeking Islamic finance products.
+Sharia-compliant structure for customers seeking Islamic finance.

 Watch out for